-An upholsterer or Upholstris is a qualified tradesperson dedicated to design and manufacture of soft or comfortable padded furniture using any type of cover.
+An upholsterer is a qualified tradesperson dedicated to design and manufacture of soft or padded furniture using some type of cover.

-There are also many paths to specialisation in the feild depending on the location where the craft is studied.
+There are also many paths to specialisation in the field depending on the location where the craft is studied.